hossein-ghaemi/ETS-TOEFL-Helper-Bot/README.md

 ﻿# ETS-TOEFL-Helper-Bot
-Python Script that use OCR and gpt api to solve toefle test helper question during online home edition exam :)
+Python Script that use OCR and gpt api to solve TOEFL test helper question during online home edition exam :)